jackbustertann/TDSE-project/README.md

     return(wf_updated)
 ```

-## Plotting a fourth order approximation for a step in time
+## Plotting the fourth order approximation for a step in time

 ```python
 positions = [(0.01 * i) for i in range(-5000,5001)]